pculbertson/perseus/README.md

 # Perseus

-This repository holds the source code for the data collection and cube keypoint tracker used in the paper ["DROP: Dexterous Reorientation via Online Planning"](https://arxiv.org/abs/2409.14562).
+This repository holds the source code for the data collection and cube keypoint tracker used in the paper ["DROP: Dexterous Reorientation via Online Planning"](https://arxiv.org/abs/2409.14562), which we collectively refer to as `perseus`.

 ## Installation
 1. Clone the repository